CASE STUDY CONCEPT: Zara’s Unique Business Model is Driven by Its Supply Chain Capabilities.

 Zara stores respond practically in real-time as styles and customer preferences evolve.
 It is a great business model for success in the high-change and hard to predict fashion industry.
 It means about half of the clothing the company sells, most of its high margin and unique fashion items (but not its lower margin basic items), is manufactured based on highly accurate, short-term (2 – 6 week) demand forecasts.
 Because this business model tracks so closely to real customer demand from one month to the next, it frees the company to a large degree from getting caught in cyclical market ups and downs that ensnare its competitors (those cycles are driven by boom-to-bust gyrations generated by the bullwhip effect).
 Turbulence in the global economy since 2008 has hurt sales at many competing fashion retailers, but Zara has seen steady, profitable growth during this time.

 However, a fast-moving and finely tuned supply chain like Zara’s requires constant attention to keep it running smoothly.
 Supply chain planners and managers are always watching customer demand and making adjustments to manufacturing and supply chain operations.
 The screenshot below shows the result of one simulation using the supply chain model outlined above.
-Adjustments need to be made to production rates, vehicles, and delivery routes and schedules to get this supply chain to work well.
+Continuous adjustments need to be made to production rates, vehicles, and delivery routes and schedules to keep this supply chain working well.

 Zara is a clothing and fashion retailer that uses its supply chain to significantly change the way it operates in a very traditional industry.
 No other competitor can copy its business model until it first copies its supply chain.
 And since supply chains are composed of people, process, and technology, even the latest and greatest technology is not a competitive advantage all by itself.
 People must be well trained, and processes must be put in place that enable people to apply their training and their technology to best effect.